sidhujag/bitsharescheckout/README.md

 # Installation

-1. Copy these files into your web root directory.
+1. Copy these files into your application root directory.
 Typically the root of your shopping cart or E-Commerce application.
 2. Copy plugin you have created for your E-Commerce application to the same root directory.

 # Development/Debugging Front-End